 The Group VC Component is based on one of the overarching goals of the compensation framework - to ensure an explicit link between VC and the performance of the Group.
-To assess our annual achievements in reaching our strategic targets, the four Key Performance Indicators (KPIs) utilised as the basis for determining the 2018 Group VC Component were: Common Equity Tier 1 (CET 1) Capital Ratio (fully loaded), Leverage Ratio, Adjusted Costs, and Post-Tax Return on Tangible Equity (RoTE).
-These four KPIs represent important metrics for the capital, risk, cost and the revenue profile of our bank and provide an indication of the sustainable performance of Deutsche Bank.
+To assess the bank's annual achievements in reaching its strategic targets, the four Key Performance Indicators (KPIs) utilized as the basis for determining the 2022 Group VC Component were: Common Equity Tier 1 (CET 1) Capital Ratio, Cost/Income Ratio (CIR), Post-Tax Return on Tangible Equity (RoTE) and ESG - Sustainable Finance Volume.
+These four KPIs represent the bank's capital, cost, profitability and sustainability targets.